jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Feature Vectors -- Combining Image Features

-- Using just one feature of the image for indexing can be unreliable and won't always return the best results
+- Using just one feature of the image for indexing can be unreliable and won’t always return the best results
 - We can instead make a **feature vector** using a combination of index scores from different features
 - The features can be assigned different weights to prioritise certain features over others
 - These feature vectors often have 10s or 100s of dimensions